 - Have stakeholders noticed a decline in wild fisheries due to overfishing?

-- Have local fishers noticed a decline in fish abundance?
+- Have local fishers noticed a decline in fished species abundance?

-- Have local fishers noticed a decrease in individual fish size?
+- Have local fishers noticed a decrease in individual fished species size?

 - Do local fishers regularly need to find new fishing grounds?